 In fact, adding more fiber to your diet is linked to lower body weight, according to an April 2013 study in Nutrients.

-Dietary fiber creates bulk and increases fecal water content, helping keep you full and your intestinal tract running smoothly.
+Dietary fiber increases fecal bulk, helping keep you full and your intestinal tract running smoothly.
 Fiber can also help improve glucose tolerance, increase insulin sensitivity and reduce levels of blood cholesterol levels and triglycerides.

 Boosting your fiber intake to 30 grams per day is an effective approach to weight loss, as shown in a February 2015 Annals of Internal Medicine study.

 What's more, eating a plant-forward diet full of whole fruits (such as blackberries) as well as vegetables, legumes and nuts has been shown to be an effective strategy for treating obesity, according to a November 2018 study in Nutrition and Diabetes.